kbrmedia/Simple-PHP-Template-System/README.md

 # Simple PHP Template System

-This is a very simply PHP class that you can use to generate clean template files without hassle.
+This is a very simple PHP class that you can use to generate clean template files without hassle.

 ## INCLUDE THE PHP CLASS
     require("core/Template.class.php");